cardano-foundation/developer-portal/docs/native-tokens/minting-nfts.md

 </Tabs>

-If everything is correcrt you should a message like this:
+If everything is correct you should a message like this:

 ```bash
 Transaction successfully submitted